pablopunk/healthi-app/README.md

 To use electron for creating a topbar app, I use [menubar](https://github.com/maxogden/menubar)

+To retrieve the battery data I use the [healthi npm module](https://github.com/pablopunk/healthi.js)

 ### Contribute

 Feel free to fork the repo and make a pull request.
 [Here's a list](https://github.com/pablopunk/healthi/issues?q=is%3Aissue+is%3Aopen+label%3Abeginner) of issues for beginners.